Skip to main content

 GB300 instances

-CoreWeave’s GB300 instances are offered in two specialized networking configurations delivering a groundbreaking 800 Gbps of bandwidth:
+CoreWeave’s GB300 instances are offered in two specialized networking configurations that deliver 800 Gbps of bandwidth:

 Deploy NVL72-powered instances as full racks